-The 2017 Nebraska Crop Budgets include 73 crop production budgets for 15 crops as well as information on crop budgeting procedures, machinery operation and ownership costs, material and service prices, and a crop budget production cost summary.
-This year's guide includes four new budgets for dryland corn production in eastern Nebraska.
+The 2018 Nebraska Crop Budgets include 78 crop production budgets for 15 crops as well as information on crop budgeting procedures, machinery operation and ownership costs, material and service prices, and a crop budget production cost summary.
+This year's guide includes five new budgets to reflect corn-soybean rotations.

 Note: These budget projections were created using assumptions thought to be valid for many producers in Nebraska; however, each farming operation is unique.
 These budgets are being released in both Adobe PDF and Excel worksheet formats.
 The worksheet format allows producers to modify them to match their specific situation.
 The danger of releasing a tool that can subsequently be modified is that there is no way to verify whether alterations were made or unrealistic data was entered.
 Users of this tool are responsible for independently verifying all results prior to relying on them.